JohnnySusp/LegalFedLLM/README.md

 - a graphical Windows application;
 - automatic export of accepted PEFT adapters into Ollama.

+The GLD-specific deterministic importer is implemented, but generated GLD content is intentionally not committed to the public repository.
+Until the authoritative local Step 1B.2 run is completed and its clean `review.json` and `identity.json` values are recorded, the project should not claim a final frozen thesis corpus identity.

 The current D^P/D^V transfer and verification boundary is real, but the Host and Client still generate deterministic mock knowledge rather than model-derived knowledge.